 Statistics from the US Department of Education.

-Hopefully, your children, do not have a learning disability, BUT, if they are having difficulties in school, make sure they are not left on their own to struggle through school.
+Hopefully, your children, do not have a learning disability, BUT, if they are having difficulties in school, make sure they understand that you are in their corner, and are not left on their own to struggle alone.